MukitCSTE/UVicSENG360Labs/lab02/index.md

 - Student B knows Student A and signs Student A's key
 - Student C fully trusts Student B

-Have student C import the public key of Student A and B.
+Have Student C re-import the public keys of Student A and B after their keys have been trusted/signed.

+- Remember that trusting/signing a key is local.
+After trusting/signing, make sure to re-export the key to your team-mates and/or upload it back up to the keyserver for your team-mates to re-import.

-Check that Student A's public key is considered valid in the keyring of Student C. You can do that by `gpg --edit-key`.
-(Look into the `trust` and `validity` commands.
+Check that Student A's public key is considered valid and trusted in the keyring of Student C. You can do that by `gpg --edit-key`.
+Look into the `trust` and `check` commands.

 # Part 8: Certificate Revocation #

 If you forget your passphrase or your private key is compromised/lost, you can issue a revocation certificate to let others know not to use that public key any longer.
 A revoked public key can still be used to verify signatures made by you in the past, but you cannot use it to encrypt future messages to you.
 It also does not affect your ability to decrypt messages sent to you in the past if you still have access to that key.

+**Once you revoke your key, you will not be able to sign anything new afterwards.
+Be sure you want to revoke it before doing so!**

 Create a revocation of your key: